-Redevelopment planning underway
+Redevelopment planning in final stages

 The redevelopment of the former TAFE site will include: